 However, the fact remains…only 1/10 startups succeed.

-So while opportunism is certainly a commended trait among entrepreneurs, so is the ability to correctly assess a situation, identify where potential risks lay, and have the foundational knowledge to overcome them.
+So while opportunism is certainly a commended trait among entrepreneurs, so is the ability to correctly assess a situation, identify where potential risks lay, and have the foundational knowledge to overcome them and decrease risk.

 Unfortunately, entrepreneurs don’t typically have access to the same resources as large enterprises.

 If they try something avant-garde and it fails, it’s no big deal.
 Other areas of the company are often able to absorb the costs and they continue along their merry way.

 But when a small business goes all-in on a single idea they are exposed to far greater risk.
 If it fails, it could literally spell the end of the company.